autumn-vibes/AIFS/README.md

 <hr>
 7. Detailed Explanation of the Idea
 <br>
-Now-a-days Rate of Failure of StartUp is High.
-The Main reas behid this is the motive of the Entrepreneurs.
-The entrepreneur aim to look for a solution and then find a problem to sync the solution with it.
-The Result is No or less customer base with in turn will cause the statup to go into losses and eventually shut down.
+Nowadays Rate of Failure at StartUp is High.
+The Main area behind this is the motive of the Entrepreneurs.
+The entrepreneur aims to look for a solution and then find a problem to sync the solution with it.
+The Result is No or less customer base with in turn will cause the startup to go into losses and eventually shut down.
 <hr>
 8. Solution provided
 <br>